-The purpose of case progression is to reduce delay and cost and ensure that the time and other resources of the court are employed most effectively.
-Once this process is complete, the matter will be listed for hearing, or ruling in the event of eventual agreement, before a judge.
+The purpose of case progression is to reduce delay and cost and ensure that the time and other resources of the court are employed effectively.
+Once this process is complete, the matter is listed for hearing, or ruling in the event of eventual agreement, before a judge.